 Conflict isn’t just about fighting and yelling; it’s about collaborating and understanding different perspectives, so that the team can come up with something nobody’s ever thought of before—and Agile is so much of that, too.

 In a past life on a team I worked with, there were conflicts between people who had been on the team for a long time and people who were newer, but were very advanced in their skills and fields.
-Figuring out how to collaborate and how to share those ideas without forcing one path or another was really challenging.
+Figuring out how to collaborate and how to share those ideas without forcing one path or another was really challenging for a team to achieve agility.
 When we’re experiencing that and struggling to find our place, we often want to avoid having that hard, one-on-one conversation.

 I love this article about vulnerability and bringing human connection into the workplace.
 Just remember to lean into conflicts of all shapes and sizes, and recognize that it’s a journey, much like the team formation lifecycle, that cannot be rushed or avoided.